GeoNet/delta/install/README.md

 at a given _site_ location to the dataloggers deployed at the associated _place_.
 Multiple _dataloggers_ installed at the same place are distinguished by an operational _role_, if required.
+For dataloggers that have different response characteristics depending on what channel number (or pin) is used, an offset can be given for the sensor channel start.

 | Field | Description | Units |
 | --- | --- | --- |